 Then it is very very practical to also suggest to your mind that success in any field can also be attained by emulation.

-Very few people interested in pursuing success emulate their role-models.
+Very few people are interested in pursuing success emulate their role models.
 They may read about their success, but they do very little to emulate them.

 They know more about a success story than they do about their daily life.
 Their diets or reading habits.